MS-DOS: End-of-life

 In contrast to the Windows 9x series, the Windows NT-derived 32-bit operating systems (Windows NT, 2000, XP and newer), developed alongside the 9x series, do not contain MS-DOS compatibility as a core component of the operating system nor do they rely on it for bootstrapping, as NT was not with the level of support for legacy MS-DOS and Win16 apps that Windows 9x was, but does provide limited DOS emulation called NTVDM (NT Virtual DOS Machine) to run DOS applications and provide DOS-like command prompt windows.
-64-bit versions of Windows NT prior to Windows 11 do not provide DOS emulation and cannot run DOS applications natively.
-Windows XP contains a copy of the Windows Me boot disk, stripped down to bootstrap only.
+64-bit versions of Windows NT prior to Windows 11 (and Windows Server 2008 R2 by extension) do not provide DOS emulation and cannot run DOS applications natively.
+Windows XP onwards contains a copy of the Windows Me boot disk, stripped down to bootstrap only.
 This is accessible only by formatting a floppy as an "MS-DOS startup disk".
 Files like the driver for the CD-ROM support were deleted from the Windows Me bootdisk and the startup files (AUTOEXEC.BAT and CONFIG.SYS) no longer had content.
 This modified disk was the base for creating the MS-DOS image for Windows XP.
 Some of the deleted files can be recovered with an undelete tool.
-When booting up an MS-DOS startup disk made with Windows XP's format tool, the version number and the VER internal command reports as "Windows Millennium" and "5.1", respectively, and not as "MS-DOS 8.0" (which was used as the base for Windows Me but never released as a stand-alone product), though the API still says Version 8.0.
+When booting up an MS-DOS startup disk made with the format tool from Windows XP onwards, the version number and the VER internal command reports as "Windows Millennium" and "5.1", respectively, and not as "MS-DOS 8.0" (which was used as the base for Windows Me but never released as a stand-alone product), though the API still says Version 8.0.

-When creating a DOS startup disk on Windows Vista, the files on the startup disk are dated April 18, 2005 but are otherwise unchanged, including the string "MS-DOS Version 8 Copyright 1981–1999 Microsoft Corp" inside COMMAND.COM.
-Windows 7, 8, and 8.1 can also create a MS-DOS startup disk.
-Starting with Windows 10, the ability to create a DOS startup disk has been removed and so either a virtual machine running MS-DOS or an older version (in a virtual machine or dual boot) must be used to format a floppy disk, or an image must be obtained from an external source.
+The creation of the MS-DOS startup disk was then carried over to later versions of Windows, with the majority of its contents remaining unchanged from its introduction in Windows XP.
+When creating a DOS startup disk on Windows Vista, the files on the startup disk are dated April 18, 2005, but are otherwise unchanged from XP, including the string "MS-DOS Version 8 Copyright 1981–1999 Microsoft Corp" inside COMMAND.COM.
+Windows 7, 8, and 8.1 can also create a MS-DOS startup disk, which are otherwise unchanged from XP and Vista.
+Starting with Windows 10, the ability to create a MS-DOS startup disk has been removed, and so either a virtual machine running MS-DOS or an older version (in a virtual machine or dual boot) must be used to format a floppy disk, or an image must be obtained from an external source.
 Other solutions include using DOS compatible alternatives, such as FreeDOS or even copying the required files and boot sector themselves.
-The last traces of MS-DOS would be removed entirely in Windows with Windows 11, when the NTVDM component was discontinued from the operating system due to it being no longer offered in 32-bit versions (being solely offered in 64-bit versions only), thereby ending any association of MS-DOS within Microsoft Windows after 36 years.
+The last remaining components related to MS-DOS was the NTVDM component, which was removed entirely in Windows starting with Windows 11 as the operating system dropped support for 32-bit processors in favor of being solely offered in 64-bit versions only.
+This effectively ended any association of MS-DOS within Microsoft Windows after 36 years.